NathanHandley/EQWOWConverter/README.md

 # Current State
 It is currently still in heavy development and **no support will be offered at this time as things are changing daily**.
 Currently the maps are outputting with static objects, but there are severial issues (water is solid, fire doesn't animate, etc)

+Current focus is on getting original/classic content polished, then Kunark and Velious will follow.
+Note that Kunark and Velious static objects and maps are already exporting.

 # Requirements
 - Windows build environment
 - AzerothCore based WoW 3.3.5 server